FAQ for foreign Students

 2. get in touch with German students/ buddys or chairs when you arrive.

-3. speak with our tutors during the introduction week before getting signed your learning agreement in our office
+3. speak with our team during the introductory week before getting signed your learning agreement in our office

 When do I have to choose my courses and send the learning agreements?

-There is NO general course registration before the semester starts.
-You have to make your plan of studies individually and according with the requirements of your home university.
+You have to make your plan of studies individually in CAMPO and according with the requirements of your home university.

-Some chairs have their own procedure, so pay attention to the information given in the first session of the course, most of them use Stud-On.
+Pay attention to the information given in the first session of the course.

-If you need a signed learning agreement in advance, the International Office in Nürnberg or Erlangen can do this, but we can’t advice you in extenso concerning your course choice.
+If you need a signed learning agreement in advance, the International Office in Nürnberg or Erlangen can do this via the DLA-platform or with pdf-transfer, but we can’t advice you concerning your course choice.

-The course catalogue/ survey UNIVIS is available here:
+The course catalogue/ survey CAMPO is available here:

-In the „Modulhandbuch“ (only in German) you’ll find more detailed information about the courses
+In the „Modulhandbuch“ (pdf, only in German) you’ll find more detailed information about the courses

 Where can I find the course codes for my learning agreements?